Disclaimer – Terms and Conditions

 7.2 Purpose of this Policy

-CFA as a Data Controller is bound by the requirements of the General Data Protection Regulation (GDPR).
-CFA is the controller of personal data you may input to this website and is responsible for this website.
+CYFA as a Data Controller is bound by the requirements of the General Data Protection Regulation (GDPR).
+CYFA is the controller of personal data you may input to this website and is responsible for this website.

 Our General Manager is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the General Manager using the details set out below.